sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 - 3 carrots
 - 1 chili pepper
 - 2 cloves garlic
-- 1 can (400gr) brown beans (if you use dry one plz cook them before the show)
+- 1 can (400gr) brown beans (if you use dry ones plz cook them before the show)
 - 1 can (400ml) coconut milk
 - Curry powder
 - 200g white quinoa
-- 30 grams of nuts (I'll use cashew nuts & pecans)
+- 30 grams of cashew nuts & pecans.

 This is what I'll use, but of course, feel free to make it your way.
 Add/remove ingredients as you wish, or even cook/do whatever you want while watching the streaming.
 At the end of the day is about chatting a bit :)